Mercedes McCambridge: Film

-Personal life
+Personal life and death

 McCambridge married her first husband, William Fifield, a writer, in 1939.
 They had a son, John Lawrence Fifield, born in December 1941.
 The couple divorced in 1946 after seven years of marriage.

-In 1950 McCambridge married Canadian Fletcher Markle, an actor/producer/director who directed her in productions on Ford Theater and Studio One.
+In 1950, McCambridge married Canadian Fletcher Markle, an actor/producer/director who directed her in productions on Ford Theater and Studio One.
 Her son, John, later took Markle's name, thereafter being known as John Markle.
 During the marriage and afterward, McCambridge battled alcoholism, often being hospitalized after episodes of heavy drinking.
 She and Markle divorced in 1962, after twelve years of marriage.
-In 1969, after years with Alcoholics Anonymous, she achieved sobriety.
+Although an admirer of Alcoholics Anonymous, she achieved sobriety without being a member because one of their core principles is anonymity.
+Dick Van Dyke, who also experienced alcoholism, credited McCambridge in 1974 for having "broke the ice for the rest of us" by speaking openly about her addiction, enabling other celebrities such as himself to be more publicly honest about their struggles.

 From 1975 to 1982, McCambridge devoted her time to the nonprofit Livengrin Foundation of Bensalem, Pennsylvania.
 She first served as a volunteer member of the Board of Directors, then as president and CEO, responsible for the day-to-day operations of the treatment center, which at the time was a 76-bed residential program for both male and female alcoholics.
 Livengrin still operates today, and has 129 beds and eight outpatient clinics throughout southeastern Pennsylvania, treating both alcoholism and drug addiction.
 McCambridge, through her celebrity and larger-than-life personality, helped bring public recognition to, and acceptance of the disease of addiction, as well as the benefits of seeking treatment for the disease.
 She freely shared her own story of addiction and recovery as a means of reaching others in need of help.

-She was a staunch outspoken liberal Democrat who campaigned for Adlai Stevenson.
+She was an outspoken liberal Democrat who campaigned for Adlai Stevenson.

 McCambridge died on March 2, 2004, at age 87 in La Jolla in San Diego, California, of natural causes.